MindsHub/crop-detection/README.md

 - You *may* need this on raspberry: `sudo apt install libatlas-base-dev`
 - The `setup.py` file can be used to **install** the module: just run `python3 -m pip install .` in the root directory
   - Note: `pip` may give some warnings that can be solved with `--use-feature=in-tree-build`, but they are not relevant

+## Repository file tree

+- The `crop_detection/` folder is a Python 3 module to import
+- The `converters/` folder contains scripts useful to build a dataset in the `dataset/` folder

 ## Model name